AeloveRim/SpiritOfGrit/docs/Gameplay Guide.md

 Once you teleport at one of the crystals, you'll be dumped into Skyrim in the place you chose.
 Make your choices wisely though - once you leave, you cannot return.

-## CBPC VRSex
-[CBPC VRSex](https://www.loverslab.com/files/file/29662-cbpc-vrsex/) is a mod to create basic sex interactions without taking control away from the player. ~~It requires the player to have a penis.
-If you are playing a non-futa female, you may use the "Auto-futa" option in the MCM to temporarily grow a penis during VRSex scenes.~~ Penis not required anymore, vagina on vagina collision works fine now.
-Though you can still use Auto-futa if you'd like.

-If you wish to use that system, read the manual in your inventory or on the stand next to the "VRSex Training Dummy" NPC in the Realm of Lorkhan.
-Feel free to try out the mod on that Training Dummy to figure out how things work.

-Upon opening the manual, you will be asked for an orientation which will activate the mod for either Male NPCs, Female NPCs, or both.
-If you choose Male or Female NPCs, entering an ostim or sexlab sex scene with the gender you didn't choose will also give you a temporary 'disgust' debuff.
-If you choose both, you will never get a debuff but some VRSex buffs will be harder to obtain.

-To start, I recommend activating the Incubus Arts power then groping the VRSex dummy until she collapses.
-You can either keep groping her while she's collapsed, or use the Molag Bal's Compulsion spell to force her to take a pose.
-There are only two poses at the moment, chosen at random.
-Just cast Molag Bal's Compulsion spell again to switch.
-Either way, if you keep groping her, your character should strip and get an erection.
-The mod will then detect collision between penis and vagina, so set yourself in the right position and start having sex.
-After a little while, you will receive bonuses depending on the level of your partner.
-If your partner is lower level than you are, this will likely only be a temporary stat boost, but a higher level partner may grant you a permanent point of health or magicka.
-Details on these bonuses are described in the VRSex Manual.

-You can technically also use the Knockout Arts power instead of Incubus Arts, but a starting character will find it extremely hard to use.
-The knockout combo will only activate if you have 90 stamina.
-As parrying uses up your stamina, you will often find yourself parrying an enemy attack and ruining the combo.
-Before you start using Knockout Arts instead of Incubus Arts, either increase your warrior skills to learn Improved Knockout Arts or increase your stamina.

-The third option, Molag Bal's Subjugation, is easier to use than both Incubus Arts and Knockout Arts but is entirely unavailable as a starting character and requires investing into Illusion.

-## Sexlab and Ostim
-Sexlab scenes are used in this list mostly in three situations : You are defeated by an enemy, you use Sexlab Enchantress spells, or you start a scene from Sexlab Solutions.
-Sexlab scenes can be directed through gestures, similarly to vrik gestures, though if nothing is done they will complete automatically.

-Ostim scenes are started by most of the other mods, such as the Romance mod, the follower mods or Amorous Adventures.
-Ostim scenes can be directed by using the Spell Wheel.

-As long as there is penetration, you will still receive the bonuses from CBPC VRSex during Sexlab or Ostim scenes.

 ## Playing a mage
 Being able to use magic is not a given in Tahrovin Grit and will require an investment.
 Your magicka regeneration in combat is faster, but your starting magicka is only 50 and you do not start with any spells (other than the various debug spells) unless you are one of the races granted a bonus spell (Breton, Dunmer, Altmer).
 Furthermore, you will find that spell books are prohibitively expensive for a starting character.
 You will still find spell books in the world as usual, but it may be tempting to sell them instead of learning the spell they contain.

 Rather than spell books, your main way to acquire new spells will be through Spell Forging.

 If you want to start the game as a mage right away, I recommend doing the following :
 - Increase your magicka by picking the Mage, Lady or Atronach standing stones, otherwise you'll lack the magicka to even forge novice spells at first.
 As a more temporary measure, Julianos' shrine can also help.
-Note that Altmer already start with an extra 50 magicka and may not necessarily need to do that.
+Note that Altmer and Imperials already start with extra magicka and may not necessarily need to do that.
 - Increase one of your magic skills to at least 20 at Sera the Trainer if possible.
 You should have enough gold and TP to raise a skill to 20 right away.
 This will allow you to learn a novice spell through Spellforge immediately.

 Cast the "Conjure Spellforge" spell on the ground to summon the forge and select the bottom node to access the forge's main functions.
 Select the Resin Experimentation option.